Skubert/ueOS/README.md

 # ueOS
-This is a pseudo-operating system mimicing 8-bit style microcomputers mixed with MS-DOS.
+This is a pseudo-operating system mimicking 8-bit style microcomputers mixed with MS-DOS.
 It's written entirely in Blueprint and as of now has no access to the hard drive.

 ## Variables
 Variable types supported: